-In the mid-1960s, Newton decided to pursue his education at Merritt College, during which time he received a months-long prison term for a knife assault, and later attended the University of San Francisco School of Law.
-It was at Merritt where he met Bobby Seale.
+In the mid-1960s, Newton decided to pursue his education at Merritt College.
+During that time, he received a months-long prison term for a knife assault, and later attended the University of San Francisco School of Law.
+It was at Merritt, where he met Bobby Seale.
 The two were briefly involved with political groups at the school before they set out to create one of their own.
 Founded in 1966, they called their group the Black Panther Party for Self Defense.
 Unlike many of the other social and political organizers of the time, they took a more militant stance on the plight of black communities in America.
 Especially in regards to police brutality and mass incarceration, issues that still plague poor and low-income black communities today.
 A famous photograph shows Newton—the group’s minister of defense—holding a gun in one hand and a spear in the other.

 The group set forth its political goals in a document entitled the Ten-Point Program, which called for better housing, jobs, and education for African Americans.
 It also called for an end to the economic exploitation of black communities, along with military exemption.
 The organization itself was not afraid to punctuate its message with dramatic appearances.
 For example, to protest a gun bill in 1967, members of the Panthers entered the California Legislature armed.
 (Newton actually wasn’t present at the demonstration.)
 The action was a shocking one that made news across the country, and Newton emerged as a leading figure in the black militant movement.